yannickl96/tt03p5-test/README.md

 ![](../../workflows/gds/badge.svg) ![](../../workflows/docs/badge.svg) ![](../../workflows/wokwi_test/badge.svg)

+> Note: this is an experimental template for Tiny Tapeout 03p5 (3.5).
+Please talk to us before using it!

 # What is Tiny Tapeout?

 TinyTapeout is an educational project that aims to make it easier and cheaper than ever to get your digital designs manufactured on a real chip!